-The Duruji Valley Estate is undeniably a reference in Georgian viticulture.
-Established in 1533, its vineyards grow on the flanks of the valley alongside the Duruji River, hence its name.
-It is in the heart of the most recognized wine region of Georgia, namely Kakheti (70% of the country's wine production), that the establishment is located.
+Established in 1533, the vineyards of the estate grow on the flanks of the valley alongside the Duruji River, hence its name.
+It is in the heart of the most recognised wine region of Georgia, namely Kakheti (70% of the country's wine production), that the establishment is located.

-Like in most of the country, all the wines produced at Duruji Valley are organic.
+All the wines produced at Duruji Valley are organic.
 No pesticide or herbicide is used in the maintenance of the vines and the use of sulfur or other additives have been significantly reduced.
-In addition, the processing of vines and the harvesting of grape varieties are done manually and by hand.
+In addition, the processing of vines and the harvesting of grape varieties are done manually.
 Two grape harvests are traditionally made in Duruji Valley: the first to remove all that is not good and the second to harvest the grapes ready for vinification.